tile-dev/tile-dev.github.io/docs/dev/projects.md

 Developing a [Tile project](../architecture.md) is super simple, and there are several [reference projects and templates](../templates.md) freely available on GitHub that you can use to get started with.
-By default a Tile rpoject includes everything neededs to build, run, and deploy an internal Data Project.
+By default a Tile project includes everything needed to build, run, and deploy an internal Data Project.

 ## Workflow